aderidder/iCRFGenerator/README.md

 * Support for EMX model output, allowing you to use the iCRF Generator for e.g. Molgenis Catalogue
 * Updated the codelist selection panel, which had some performance issues
 * Added new codebooks, such as the 2020 ZIBs
-* Increased the number of seconds before a timeout occurs.
-Issue here is that the current version of the FAIRGenomes codebook is just very big, taking ART-DECOR about 1.5 minutes to generate.
+* Added a customisable timeout in the Settings.
+Default is 2 minutes, but there may still be a timeout, as ART-DECOR can be very slow (they're working on it...).
 After the first time it will of course be cached locally.
+* Added a small hyperlink "i" next to all the codebooks on page 1, which links to the codebook's ART-DECOR page

 ## Supported EDCs
 Currently the program can create a core file for: